mmanjuprasad/DocWeb-CompLib/README.md

 # DocWeb-CompLib

-This the Documentation Website of Component library ZetaUi by me.
+This is the Documentation Website of Component library ZetaUi by me.

 The components are available at this repo : https://github.com/mmanjuprasad/Component-Library/